taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 9

-**Dr. Kauffmann: "Didn't you hear?
+Dr. Kauffmann: **"Didn't you hear?
 A police raid in L.A. this morning started a huge fire that's spread halfway up the coast of California.
 It's so big it's getting blown over the mountains into Arizona by high winds.
 Everything out there is bone dry ever since the Colorado River disappeared."**

-**Iúna: "What??
+Iúna: **"What??
 How many dead??"**

-**Dr. Kauffmann: "Unfortunately we haven't had a chance to count yet.
+Dr. Kauffmann: **"Unfortunately we haven't had a chance to count yet.
 Thousands are already homeless."**

-**Iúna: "How does a police raid start a state-wide fire??"**
+Iúna: **"How does a police raid start a state-wide fire??"**

-**Dr. Kauffmann: "It's all the plastic furniture - they're basically *solid* petroleum, turns a misplaced candle into a fireball in just *minutes*.
+Dr. Kauffmann: **"It's all the plastic furniture - they're basically *solid* petroleum, turns a misplaced candle into a fireball in just *minutes*.
 And LA to San Francisco is so packed with cheap cookie-cutter homes, in retrospect, I'm amazed this didn't happen sooner.
 I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"**

-**Iúna: "Yes, I...I'm sorry I need to make a call..."**
+Iúna: **"Yes, I...I'm sorry I need to make a call..."**

-**Dr. Kauffmann: "Of course.
+Dr. Kauffmann: **"Of course.
 I'll see myself out."**

 Under this dialogue we see close-up views of the baby strapped to Iúna's front.
 The child is a little less than one year old.
 The strapping is an intricately folded piece of eSyrup cloth that can amplify the baby's heartrate, breathing, and digestive sounds.

 ### Page 10

-*Iúna: "Tahoe, have you been able to contact Joshua Tree?"*
+Iúna: **"*Tahoe, have you been able to contact Joshua Tree?*"**

 Iúna is outside, and her baby is no longer strapped to her chest.
 Instead, her face is covered in a thick veil and she wears what looks like a heavy, full-sleeved and full-length apron. eSyrup circuits flash within the weave of both Iúna's veil and apron.
 She stands, facing west, arms flung out wide, back straight and tall, legs apart, boots planted wide in the frosty grass.

-*Iúna's Biononymous contact at Green Haven Tahoe: "Negative, Mama Bird."*
+Iúna's Biononymous contact at Green Haven Tahoe: **"*Negative, Mama Bird.*"**

-*Iúna: "How is Tahoe?"*
+Iúna: **"*How is Tahoe?*"**

-*Tahoe: "Fire hasn't gotten further than Fresno, but we're getting ready to offer sanctuary."*
+Tahoe: **"*Fire hasn't gotten further than Fresno, but we're getting ready to offer sanctuary.*"**

-*Iúna: "So...it *was* the body mod."*
+Iúna: **"*So...it *was* the body mod.*"**

-*Tahoe: "Looks like it.
-They didn't even bother going for the decoy."*
+Tahoe: **"*Looks like it.
+They didn't even bother going for the decoy.*"**

 ### Page 11

 Iúna ponders for a moment, her face furrowed with grief and concentration.

-*Iúna: "Tahoe, I've changed my mind.
-I vote for registering as a religion."*
+Iúna: **"*Tahoe, I've changed my mind.
+I vote for registering as a religion.*"**

-*Tahoe: "Wa-wait, seriously?"*
+Tahoe: **"*Wa-wait, seriously?*"**

-*Iúna: "Yes.
-We need all of the protections we can get right now."*
+Iúna: **"*Yes.
+We need all of the protections we can get right now.*"**

-*Tahoe: "You've been thinking about what Pigsah said at our last TeleSensing?"*
+Tahoe: **"*You've been thinking about what Pigsah said at our last TeleSensing?*"**

-*Iúna: "Yes.
+Iúna: **"*Yes.
 They were right - it's relatively easy right now to live without body mods.
 But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children **won't** have a choice.
-They'll have to list their body mods on their CV, you just won't be a qualified human **adult** if you don't have a body mod."*
+They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod.*"**

-*Tahoe: "But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a **cult**."*
+Tahoe: **"*But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*.*"**

-*Iúna: "I know, and that's why I intially voted against it.
+Iúna: **"*I know, and that's why I intially voted against it.
 But if we want defend our right to live without constant surveillance, we can't just empower individual decisions without thinking about how to co-exist with the rest of society.
-If we don't take drastic measures, in just 10 years our social structures will make it **impossible** to live without constant surveillance."*
+If we don't take drastic measures, in just 10 years our social structures will make it *impossible* to live without constant surveillance.*"**

 ### Page 12

-*Tahoe: "But we still haven't figured out our own solutions to the really **practical** advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour..."*
+Tahoe: **"*But we still haven't figured out our own solutions to the really *practical* advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour...*"**

-*Iúna: "That's why I've changed my mind.
+Iúna: **"*That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
-Tahoe, you know what that research group in Brazil published last month?"*
+Tahoe, you know what that research group in Brazil published last month?*"**

-*Tahoe: "What?"*
+Tahoe: **"*What?*"**

-*Iúna: "The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup **biofilm**!"*
+Iúna: **"*The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup *biofilm*!*"**

-*Tahoe: "...Sorry Mama Bird, I don't follow eSyrup research like you do.
-Why should I care about biofilm?"*
+Tahoe: **"*...Sorry Mama Bird, I don't follow eSyrup research like you do.
+Why should I care about biofilm?*"**

-*Iúna: "Because that's the **beginning**.
+Iúna: **"*Because that's the *beginning*.
 Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
-Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?"*
+Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?*"**

-*Tahoe: "...yes...?"*
+Tahoe: **"*...yes...?*"**

-*Iúna: "**It's possible now.** If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
-And if creating and interacting with these creatures is part of our religious practice..."*
+Iúna: **"It's possible now. *If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
+And if creating and interacting with these creatures is part of our religious practice...*"**

-*Iúna: "...then we have much stronger grounds to deny oversight by Space Consortium, or any national government!"*
+Iúna: **"*...then we have much stronger grounds to deny oversight by Space Consortium, or any national government!*"**

 ## Chapter 2: Where Thunder Goes When It Dies